catgoose/nvim/README.md

 **fuckForticlient** is a command-line utility to connect to SAML fortivpn servers by using **openfortivpn** and the --cookie-in-stdin parameter.
 This repo was formerly a [Github gist](https://gist.github.com/nonamed01).

+# Why?

+Well, because the official Forticlient for GNU/Linux is total crap! \
+When I wrote this script, the main idea was to solve a problem that I though temporary... and, well, one year in and the official Forticlient GNU/Linux client is still total crap... so, heck, it look like we'll be using this for quite a long time...

 # Usage

 ```